tilfin/promised-lifestream/README.md

 ## Feature

+* Streams are pipelined and it resolves when last stream have finished.
 * If an error occurred at any stream, it rejects with the error.
-* If last stream is not Writable, it pushes auto-generated writer.
+* If last stream is not Writable, it pushes auto-generated writer to streams.

 ## Install